Crane1195/DIYB0XX/WoodB0XX/README.md

 ![image](https://i.imgur.com/0mqm5v5.jpg)

 Once again, huge thanks to Simple for his guide, and assistance when I had a couple of roadblocks, as well as Hax, and Streamlord.
-We are all on the discord which can be found at http://b0xx.com/ if you have any questions, or want to keep up with the actual B0XX's development.
+We are all on the Discord which can be found at http://b0xx.com/ (or above) if you have any questions, or want to keep up with the actual B0XX's development.